BBC One pre-1969 idents: The globe and rebrand to BBC 1 (1963–1969)

-The, now famous, symbol of BBC Television, and later BBC One was the globe.
+The now-famous symbol of BBC Television, and later BBC One, was the globe.
 The very first incarnation was introduced on 30 September 1963 and featured a large globe on its axis with the new slanted BBC logo with a background of black and white, split down the axis of the globe.
 The globe, like all that followed, spun.
-This was accompanied by the previous clock used in 1958 with modifications made, namely the logo updated and colours changed to greys.
+This was accompanied by the previous clock used in the early 1960s with modifications made, namely the logo updated and colours changed to greys.
 The large second hand was still retained.

 This globe only lasted a little while, as it was replaced a few months later with a variation on the theme.
-Following the 1962 Pilkington Report that suggested that the third television station be awarded to the BBC, the BBC launched BBC2 on 20 April 1964.
-In preparation for this, all 'BBC TV' branding had to disappear from the presentation of the soon to be called BBC1.
+Following the 1962 Pilkington Report that suggested that the third television station be awarded to the BBC, the BBC launched BBC 2 on 20 April 1964.
+In preparation for this, all 'BBC TV' branding had to disappear from the presentation of the soon to be called BBC 1.
 The globe was made smaller, surrounded by a thick black circle and encompassed in a large white box on a grey background.
-There was also a slanted BBC logo in the bottom right corner, which remained unchanged even after the channel's rebranding as BBC1 (for some time after its launch, BBC2 was unseen by many viewers: the new 625-line system meant new equipment had to be purchased and poor coverage meant few could view it).
+There was also a slanted BBC logo in the bottom right corner, which remained unchanged even after the channel's rebranding as BBC 1 (for some time after its launch, BBC 2 was unseen by many viewers: the new 625-line system meant new equipment had to be purchased and poor coverage meant few could view it).
 A clock also accompanied this look, with the same design as the globe, but with the clock replacing the globe.
 It had a black background and normal length second hands.